huzhengdongcs/DAC-DETR/README.md

 Please note that our implementations are based on 8 A100 or 8 V100 GPUS.

-For example, you can run dac_cdn_ice with 12 epochs by
+For example, you can run dac_cdn_ice with 12 epochs, Res50 by
 ```
 sh train.sh
 ```